 Joh: The coolest thing about it is that your holiday is my ‘office’.
 I mean, who else is getting paid to do bush walks, spot wildlife or go on a helicopter flight?
 I’m outdoors most of the time, get to see stunning places, do amazing things and meet a lot of interesting and different people.
 All of this makes it a great job, and I love it!

 I have to get along with people from different age groups, backgrounds and cultures.
 And I need to be assertive and able to improvise when things go off plan.
 I love these different aspects of my work – it keeps it interesting, even though it can be quite intense at times.
 Unfortunately, it doesn’t pay that much, so I often think it is more a lifestyle choice than a career type of job.

 I guess one of the biggest challenges is the transitory life that comes with always being on the road.
 I haven’t had a home for a long while, a place to myself, and there are times when I miss that.
 You gotta love it and the lifestyle that comes with it – the exciting diversity, but also the uncertainty.

-Being away for weeks at a time is hard on relationships – partner, family and friends alike.
+Being away for weeks at a time is hard on relationships – partners, family and friends alike.
 I make an effort to connect with my partner and my family regularly because it’s easy to lose touch.
 But even with all of today’s technology (Skype, voice messages, video calling etc), nothing beats physical presence.
 For that reason, I always try to get some time off between tours.
 But it doesn’t always work.
 It’s a seasonal job, and you gotta work when there is work.